Static timing analysis: PVT Corners

 Process, Voltage, and Temperature (PVT) variations affect gate delays significantly.
 PVT corner-based models represent delays under extreme conditions (e.g., worst-case slow process and low voltage) to ensure robustness.
 Each corner represents a specific combination of PVT parameters.
 STA tools evaluate timing across multiple corners to guarantee correct functionality under all expected operating conditions.

 Quite often, designers will want to qualify their design across many conditions.
 Behavior of an electronic circuit is often dependent on various factors in its environment like temperature or local voltage variations.
 In such a case either STA needs to be performed for more than one such set of conditions, or STA must be prepared to work with a range of possible delays for each component, as opposed to a single value.

 With proper techniques, the patterns of condition variations are characterized and their extremes are recorded.
 Each extreme condition can be termed as a corner.
 Extremes in cell characteristics can be considered as ‘process, voltage and temperature (PVT) corners’ and extremes in net characteristics can be considered as ‘extraction corners’.
 Then each combination pattern of PVT extraction corners is referred to as a ‘timing corner’ as it represents a point where timing will be extreme.
 If the design works at each extreme condition, then under the assumption of monotonic behavior, the design is also qualified for all intermediate points.

 The use of corners in static timing analysis has several limitations.
 It may be overly optimistic, since it assumes perfect tracking: if one gate is fast, all gates are assumed fast, or if the voltage is low for one gate, it is also low for all others.
 Corners may also be overly pessimistic, for the worst case corner may seldom occur.
 In an IC, for example, it may not be rare to have one metal layer at the thin or thick end of its allowed range, but it would be very rare for all 10 layers to be at the same limit, since they are manufactured independently.
-Statistical STA, which replaces delays with distributions, and tracking with correlation, offers a more sophisticated approach to the same problem.
+Statistical static timing analysis replaces delays with distributions, and tracking with correlation, and offers a more sophisticated approach to the same problem.

 Statistical Delay

 Traditional (deterministic) delay models assume fixed values, which cannot capture the process variations that occur across a die.
 These variations can significantly impact timing, especially in advanced manufacturing nodes.
 Statistical delay models address this by representing delays using statistical parameters such as mean and variance.
 This enables a more realistic analysis of worst-case and typical-case timing paths.
-More details about statistical delay models are introduced in Statistical static timing analysis (SSTA).
+More details about statistical delay models are introduced in statistical static timing analysis (SSTA).